Christian Diem is a Senior Scientist in the Network Economics, Supply Chains & Financial Markets Group and joined the Complexity Science Hub in 2019.

-Christian holds a bachelor’s degree in international financial services from the University of Liechtenstein and a master’s degree in quantitative finance from the Vienna University of Economics and Business.
+He holds a master’s degree in quantitative finance and a PhD in Economics and Social Sciences both from the Vienna University of Economics and Business.

 T. Reisch, G. Heiler, C. Diem, P. Klimek, S. Thurner